thsmi/sieve/README.md

 Click on the test or build status to see more details or to download the build Artifacts.
 The later can be accessed by selecting a build and then clicking on "Published" in the "Related" section.

+## macOS maintainer wanted
+We're looking for a contributor willing to help with macOS releases:

+1. Fix the automated build pipeline (see https://github.com/thsmi/sieve/blob/master/.azure/macos.yml and https://github.com/thsmi/sieve/issues/313)
+2. Test the releases during the alpha/beta phases to iron out potential bugs (~2 releases/year)

+If you're using Sieve on macOS to manage your mailbox filters, please consider helping us!